EliasDeHondt/Netwerken2-ISB/Documentation/Documentation.md

 > Een VPN-client moet minimum via de VPN server aan bv een DMZ server.
 > Schrijf de testprocedure hiervoor uit.
 Welke aanpassingen moest je maken aan de routetabel of aan de encryptie?

-## 🕸️Redundant Web Servers
+## 🛡️Firewall Rules
+> Firewall voor je LAN
+> Schrijf alle regels die gelden tussen de LAN en de DMZ/Internet in woorden uit.
+> Firewall voor Internet (denk ook aan VPN)
+> Schrijf alle regels die gelden tussen Internet en de DMZ/LAN in woorden uit.

+## 🪖DMZ Services
-> This will all be achieved with apache2 and a simple database a .csv file.
+- This will all be achieved with apache2 and a simple database a .csv file.
 A webpage will be hosted on multiple web servers.
 On this webpage, you can modify a value that will change the background color of the webpage.
 This new value will be stored in a file or database.
 Subsequently, the other web servers will be automatically updated with the new background.

 - Database
     - [CSV File](/Scripts/database.csv)